Results

 1st Result

-The 1st result focuses on the 1st objective of the “FERTILE” project, i.e., developing the “FERTILE” design methodology to address digital transformation in teacher education.
+The 1st result focused on the 1st objective of the “FERTILE” project, i.e., developing the “FERTILE” design methodology to address digital transformation in teacher education.

 The design methodology aims to assist educators in integrating Educational Robotics and Arts into their teaching practice in a blended learning context.
 It triggers the cultivation of 21st-century skills, focusing on students’ Computational Thinking.